Join live or receive a link to the recording and earn a CE certificate

-In this edWebinar, three school district superintendents share their knowledge and experiences in leading cybersecurity awareness in their school systems.
-Strategies for preventing cyberattacks and recommendations for responding effectively when they do occur will be reviewed.
-Resources for thwarting cyberattacks will be provided.
+In this recorded edWebinar, three school district superintendents share their knowledge and experiences in leading cybersecurity awareness in their school systems.
+Strategies for preventing cyberattacks and recommendations for responding effectively when they do occur are reviewed.

-This edWebinar is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.
-Attendees will have the opportunity to submit questions to the panelists during the live broadcast.
+This recorded edWebinar is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.

 About the Presenters